htool/signalk-instrument-display-plugin/README.md

  - Click on any box in settingsMode to cycle through sources
  - Turn swiping off with `?swipe=off` as url parameter
  - Load an url (like Freeboard) in a box
+ - Switch to a certain page depending on navigation.state (anchored, moored, sailing, motoring)

 Example:
 ```